 He will need brushing several times a week to ensure that his long hair doesn’t matt and tangle.
 A pin brush will be the best tool for his coat, so be sure to invest in one of these.
 Unlike some other double-coated dog breeds, he doesn’t shed much heavier during the shedding season.
 Instead, he is a light to moderate shedder all year round.

 The Scottie will need periodic bathing, so aim to wash him once every two to three months.
 Always use a shampoo specifically designed for dogs, and make sure that it uses natural ingredients that will be gentle on his skin and wiry coat.
 The Scottie’s teeth will need to be brushed twice a week.
 His small mouth increases the chances of periodontal diseases, so it’s important to keep up with his dental hygiene.

 Breeders & Puppy Costs

 The Scottish Terrier is not the most popular of dog breeds, but he isn’t extremely rare either.
 You might have to travel out of state to find a good quality breeder.
 But you can almost definitely expect to be placed on a waiting list for a Scottie pup.
-A top quality breeder will have years of experience in breeding Scotties.
-As well as invite you to meet them and their dogs in person, and be able to provide you with health certificates for your new pup.
+A top-quality breeder will have years of experience in breeding Scotties.
+As well as invite you to meet them and their dogs in person and are able to provide you with health certificates for your new pup.